micmejia/bible-dump/AMPC/Acts/Acts 15.md

-But Paul and Barnabas remained in Antioch and with many others also continued teaching and proclaiming the good news, the Word of the Lord [concerning the [^f]attainment through Christ of eternal salvation in God's kingdom].
+But Paul and Barnabas remained in Antioch and with many others also continued teaching and proclaiming the good news, the Word of the Lord [concerning the attainment through Christ of eternal salvation in God's kingdom].